-University Libraries offers courses intended for undergraduates: ULIB:1001 Library Research in Context, ULIB:2001 Being Responsible Online: From Facebook to Academic Research, ULIB:2022 Special Topics in Library Research, and ULIB:3011 Library Strategies for International Research.
+University Libraries offers these courses intended for undergraduates: ULIB:1001 Library Research in Context, ULIB:2001 Being Responsible Online: From Facebook to Academic Research, ULIB:2022 Special Topics in Library Research, and ULIB:3011 Library Strategies for International Research.

 Library Research in Context (ULIB:1001) is an activity-based course that helps students integrate information skills and concepts into their academic tool kit, enabling them to develop habits of critical inquiry and to accomplish course goals.
 Designed primarily for sophomores and juniors, the course introduces students to the basic research process and helps them formulate research questions and evaluate information.
 It also touches on the social and ethical contexts of information.
-Subject-specialist librarians present the course, using in-class activities and assignments and class discussion.
+Subject-specialist librarians teach the course, using in-class activities and assignments and class discussion.
 Most sections of the course are offered online.

 Being Responsible Online: From Facebook to Academic Research (ULIB:2001) introduces students to ethical issues that surround online information, especially in the context of social media.
 Discussion topics include issues of privacy, security, free versus fee-based information, censorship, one's digital footprint, and academic integrity.